TYPES OF SERVICES:

 However, there a few things to consider when importing or exporting car parts, as car parts come in different shapes and sizes, some couriers may refuse to ship certain car parts if they don’t meet their packaging guidelines.

 These include making sure that the parts do not contain oil or lubricants, and that the components have been fully drained of any liquids.
-In addition, the parcel delivery box the automotive parts will be shipped in has to be strong enough to support the weight of the auto part.
+Also, the parcel delivery box the automotive parts will be shipped in has to be strong enough to support the weight of the auto part.

 What type of car parts can I send?